-- 1. We began by defining what we mean by a Self Organizing Map (SOM) and by a topographic map. - 2.
+- We began by defining what is meant by the terms Self Organizing Map (SOM) and Topographic Map. - 2.
 We then looked at how to set up a SOM and at the components of self organisation: competition, cooperation, and adaptation.
 We saw that the self organization has two identifiable stages: ordering and convergence. - 3.
 We ended with an overview of the SOM algorithm and its five stages: initialization, sampling, matching, updating, and continuation.